-The Applus Group has an updated risk map contemplating any material risks from a strategic point of view, or related to governance, regulatory compliance, including tax and financial reporting rules, which could affect the achievement of its strategic objectives, as well as the risk of fraud.
+The Applus Group has an updated risk map contemplating any material risks which could affect the achievement of its strategic objectives, as well as the risk of fraud.

-To do this, the Group has implemented measures to mitigate these risks, in order to reduce any potential impact.
+To do this, the Group has implemented measures to mitigate these risks, in order to reduce the likelihood of occurrence and its potential impact.
 Furthermore, for any other risks not impacting to the same extent or which are not covered, an action plan has been designed, assigning managers of each respective initiative and an execution calendar.
 The idea is to thus start up the necessary measures to reduce the impact of such risks, should they materialise.